Student Financial Support

 Newcastle University

-Tel +44 (0) 191 222 5538
+Tel: +44 (0) 191 222 5538

 US Loans

-Newcastle University's federal school code is G08460.
-This code may also appear at times as 00846000.
+Newcastle University's federal school code is G08460 (it may also appear as 00846000).

-US Federal student loans are administered centrally by the Student Financial Support Team.
+US Federal student loans are administered centrally by the Student Financial Support team.
 Read through the following before starting the application process.
 You may find that the process is very different to applications made at US Universities.

 Private loans

-A private alternative loan is a non-federal education loan, through a private lender, typically in the student’s name and requiring a cosigner.
+• typically in the student’s name and requiring a co-signer

-Approval and interest rates are based on the creditworthiness of the borrower and cosigner.
+Approval and interest rates are based on the creditworthiness of the borrower and co-signer.
 Each alternative lender has different eligibility requirements, loan rates, terms, and conditions.

-Students who are eligible for federal student aid should complete the FAFSA and exhaust all federal loans and scholarship opportunities, before applying for a private alternative loan.
 Federal student loans generally have more favourable terms and conditions than private loans.
 We recommend that you utilise all federal loan eligibility before turning to private loans.

 Veterans Affairs Benefits